confluentinc/ksql/docs/troubleshoot-ksqldb.md

 java.lang.NoClassDefFoundError when java.io.tmpdir is not writable
 ------------------------------------------------------------------

-KSQL leverages RocksDB which includes a C library.
+ksqlDB leverages RocksDB, which includes a C library.
 As part of the startup process of RocksDB, it has to extract the C library before it can be used.
 The location to extract the C library is determined by the java.io.tmpdir system property or `ROCKSDB_SHAREDLIB_DIR` environment variable.
 If this directory is